 Criminal History Background Check

 After you have secured employment with a Florida school, but before beginning work, you will be required to submit to a criminal history background check performed by the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI).
 This involves submitting fingerprints through the public school district’s personnel office.
 If your fingerprint results return clear, you will be issued a teaching certificate within 30 days of the Bureau of Educator Certification receiving the request from your district.

 If you work for a nonpublic school in Florida, your employer will give you a fingerprint card and instructions on where to have the background check completed.
 You will return the completed card and processing fee to your employer, who will forward it to the Bureau of Educator Certification.
 Once the FBI and FDLE have cleared you for employment, within 30 days the Bureau will notify your employer and issue your teaching certificate.

 If your fingerprinting results return a criminal record, your application will be forwarded to the Bureau of Professional Practices Services for review.
 They will contact you regarding the necessary information to resolve the situation and determine your eligibility for the issuance of a teaching certificate.

-If you need further information on state-approved teacher preparation programs in Florida, contact the Deans and Directors of these programs.
+If you need further information on state-approved teacher preparation programs in Florida, contact the Directors of these programs.